Frankdiazw/MechaCar_Statistical_Analysis/README.md

 ![](https://github.com/Frankdiazw/MechaCar_Statistical_Analysis/blob/main/Resources/Deliverable_3_lot3.png)
 - Figure 6.
 T-Test for Lot 3.
 ## Study Design for MechaCar vs the Competition
-MechaCar has proven all along that is a though company to compete against other car manufacturers prototypes, however AutosRUs need emphasize if the
+MechaCar has proven all along that is a though company to compete against other car manufacturers prototypes, however AutosRUs need to emphasize if the MechaCar is both economically and efficient when compared to other vehicles.
+Since we did not made an economical analysis for the MechaCar's market, we are going to emphasize only in the car's fuel efficiency.
+- Metric to test: To narrow down our test, we should evaluate MechaCar's carrying capacity, in cubic inches, in comparison to various competitors' vehicles.

+- Null and Alternate Hypothesis:
+  - H0: MechaCar prototypes' average carrying capacity is similar to competitor's vehicles in the same vehicle class
+  - Ha: MechaCar prototypes' average carrying capacity is statistically above or below that of competitor vehicles.

+- Statistical Test Used: The best statistical test for this would be two-sample t-tests.

+- What data is needed: We would need to gather cubic space data from the carrying compartments of all MechaCar prototypes, as well as from all major competitor vehicles.